victorgeel/Yes/README.md

 ## Update
-💗💗💗💗💗💗
-You can choose two versions here
+💚You can choose two versions here💚

-If u lik old Brainfuck version use cmd
+🍭If u like to use old Brainfuck version type cmd

 ./yes

-If u like to use modified version of mine use cmd
+🍭If u like to use modified version of mine type cmd

 ./Run